Hamilton Principle for Chiral Anomalies in Hydrodynamics: Symmetries of equations of motion

 \section{Symmetries of equations of motion}

 According to basic principles, equations of motion and their solutions are invariant under the gauge transformations \eq{1.8} and the spacetime diffeomorphisms.
 The axial gauge transformation (\ref{1.9}) is more subtle.
-We will see that equations of motion are locally expressed through the Eulerian observables and the field tensors \(F_{\alpha\beta}\) and \(F_{\alpha\beta}^{\sA}\)\,.
-Then at given Eulerian observables, the equations of motion do not change under the axial gauge transformations (\ref{1.9}).
+We will see that equations of motion are locally expressed through the Eulerian { fields (the 4-momentum $p^\alpha$)} and the field tensors \(F_{\alpha\beta}\) and \(F_{\alpha\beta}^{\sA}\)\,.
+Then at given { $p^\alpha$}, the equations of motion do not change under the axial gauge transformations (\ref{1.9}).
 However, as a consequence of the anomaly solutions of the equations, the flows, could be different at gauge equivalent values of the axial potential \(A^{\sA}\) and \(A^{\sA}+\p\varphi^{\sA}\).
 From this perspective, the axial-gauge transformations are not true symmetry.

-In this section, we assume that under the action of the axial transformations the Lagrangian density changes only by a full spacetime derivative and explore the consequences.
+We assume that under the action of the axial transformations the Lagrangian density changes only by a full spacetime derivative and explore the consequences.
 Later we justify this assumption.